Byzantine Malta: Byzantine exiles in Malta

 Malta was used as a place for exiles, as found in passages from two historians.
-In the Historia syntomos, Patriarch Nikephoros details how Emperor Heraclius sent Theodorus, a magister by rank, to the island of Gaudomelete (Greek: Γαυδομελέτη), ordering the dux of the place to amputate one of his feet upon arrival.
+In the Historia syntomos, Patriarch Nikephoros details how Emperor Heraclius sent Theodorus, a magister by rank, to the island of Gaudomelete, ordering the dux of the place to amputate one of his feet upon arrival.
 This reveals that by 637, the date of the revolt which led to the exile of John Athalarichos and Theodorus, Malta may have been governed by military officers, similar to the way Sicily and Italy were being ruled.
 The chronicler Theophanes describes how in 790, Emperor Constantine VI punished the leaders of the revolt in the Armeniac Theme by branding their faces and exiling the leaders to Sicily and "the other islands."

 Administration

 Secular government

-A seal dated to the eight century was found, belonging to Nicetas, archon and droungarios of Malta, (Greek: + Νικήτᾀ δρονγγ'[αρίῳ]ς [=καὶ] ἄρχοντ[ι] Μελέτ᾿[ης]) with historians deducing that Malta may have been ruled by a high-ranking naval official, in command of a small fleet.
+A seal dated to the eight century was found in Tunis, belonging to Nicetas, archon and droungarios of Malta, (+ Νικήτᾀ δρονγγ'[αρίῳ]ς [καὶ] ἄρχοντ[ι] Μελέτ᾿[ης], + Nikētas dronggariōs kaì árkhonti Melétēs) with historians deducing that Malta may have been ruled by a high-ranking naval official, in command of a small fleet.
 Other historians have gone beyond this analysis, saying that Malta was the base of an important naval squadron under direct imperial, rather than thematic, control.
 However, the lack of evidence and sources, as well as historical close links between Sicily and Malta, are seen to count against both the existence of such a governing structure for Malta, as well as the existence of an important Byzantine naval base on the islands.
 A case could be made, however, for a Byzantine official being both the land army commander of a droungos, who had also taken over the role of an archon, or civil governor of a town.

 Recent excavations have shed more light on Malta's role as a trading post, with regional political powers having strong vested interests in Malta during the 8th century.
 The islands are seen to act as a somehow privileged territory, acting as a bridge between North Africa and the south of Italy.
 Malta was capable of importing large amounts of goods from far off regions, and of links with both Byzantine and Arab trading networks.
-Urban cores, such as Melite, were comparatively affluent, politically powerful and enjoyed access to various imported goods, while peripheral areas such as Ħal Safi, had access to more basic material culture.
+Urban cores, such as Melite, were comparatively affluent, politically powerful and enjoyed access to various imported goods, while peripheral areas such as Safi, had access to more basic material culture.